Captain A. Danilenko, MID (Post)

 The area North of Dak Pek was indeed a hell hole.
 It was their front yard and they didn't want us playing in it.
 I think that the NVA had us pegged from day one but the politics drove combat operations in those days and someone above the Mike Force command put us in a place we shouldn't have been, at least without proper support.
 It was not a well supported operation from the get go.
 I have often wondered why the hell the 4th Infantry Division Commander didn't send his own troops up there.
 I remember that the Yards were antsy before we kicked off, and during our move North we had a couple of accidental discharges.
 That damn sure didn't help our cause a bit.

-contact with the 2nd NVA Division.
-John Wast and Steve Pratt
+the 2nd NVA Division.
+John Wast and Steve Pratt had it right,

 the hill when we got hit.
 It's weird that I should be surfing on this Saturday and find your site and after reading John's narrative, I felt the need to say ........something.
 His family, if he has one should know that he is, in my thoughts, a very brave and honorable soldier.
 I work -still after 15 years of retirement with combat soldiers on Fort Bragg, assisting in any way that I am able.
 Combat actions and reports of Afghanistan and Iraq along with new training techniques are the business of the day.
 I will tell you that for the past 38 years and most recently since 9-11 that there has not been a week, and sometimes days when I have not returned to thoughts of the combat actions on the side of that mountain North of Dak Pek in April 1968 with Captain Danilenko as my commander.
 I have never forgotten him.